IamLunchbox/powerdns-cli/README.md

 ## Todos
 The following features are on the roadmap:
+1. Idempotence of rrset import
+2. Refactor of import files and file validation
-1. Ability to import json files
+3. Format output to more concise json
-2. Docker container
+4. Docker container
-3. Ansible module